 In the instance in which both participants are under the age of consent, or there is a small age difference between the offender and the minor, the crime is considered a “Romeo and Juliet” case.
 Some states have created a law that designates a different treatment for this case comparted to that of a typical statutory rape case.

 Each “Romeo and Juliet” law varies on the state.
 Some states shift the level of offense from a felony to a misdemeanor.
 Others reduce the punishment to a probation, or a fine.
 The state may also decide not to list you as a registered sex offender.
 The treatments of this particular type of statutory rape vary from state to state, and may not be applicable in the state you are being tried in.

 The Commonwealth has the burden of proving that the victim was unable to communicate an unwillingness to have sex beyond a reasonable doubt.
 Often times they succeed in obtaining convictions on the complainant’s uncorroborated claim by piecing together a case through circumstantial evidence.
 Proving this to be a false narrative can be a difficult task.
 It requires hours of research and preparation and in some instances may require the involvement of toxicologists, canvassing for eyewitnesses who may have had contact with the victim before the encounter, bar tabs, and video surveillance.

-With over 15 years of criminal defense experience, our attorneys know how to work with you, and build a solid defense against statutory rape charges.
+With 25 years of criminal defense experience, our attorneys know how to work with you, and build a solid defense against statutory rape charges.
 Our professional and dedicated lawyers have represented men and women from these charges, and have even gotten cases dismissed or acquitted.